strangerstudios/paid-memberships-pro/readme.txt

 * Not showing payment settings warning now when Payflow is setup with all values filled in.
 * Updated preheaders/billing.php to get the most recent successful order from the DB to use when updating.
 (ORDER BY id DESC in the query)
 * Added pmpro_stripe_subscription_deleted hook in stripe-webhook.php for when subscriptions are cancelled on the Stripe side.
 Use this code to cancel on your site as well: https://gist.github.com/strangerstudios/5093710
+* Now using $pmpro_currency_symbol when membership price is shown on the edit profile page in the dashboard/etc.

 = 1.5.9.2 =
 * Fixed Members List bugs introduced in version 1.5.9.1.